nikvoronin/awesome-time-paradox-movies/README.md

 > Descending by end date.

-[El ministerio del tiempo](https://www.imdb.com/title/tt4136774/) / _The Ministry of Time_ (2015-...)
-A warrior from the 16th Century, the first female university student from the 19th Century, and a paramedic from the 21st Century join a secret agency to prevent people from changing Spanish history using time-traveling doors.

 **[Devs](https://www.imdb.com/title/tt8134186/)** (2020)
 A computer engineer investigates the secretive development division in her company, which she believes is behind the disappearance of her boyfriend.